-The Lake of the Woods is a remnant of glacial Lake Agassiz and contains 14,542 islands.
 The underlying Precambrian bedrock is among the oldest of geological formations on earth.

 This region has been a centre of human activity for the past 8,000 years owing to the plentiful resources available here.
 The earliest inhabitants were wandering hunters pursuing big game animals.
 By the time the first European explorer, Pierre Gaultier de Varennes, sieur de La Vérendrye, arrived in the late 17th century, the natives living on the shores of the lake were more settled than their ancestors, and relied on hunting, fishing, and gathering for their livelihood.
 The Natives referred to the north end of the lake as Wauzhushk Onigum, which literally translated means "portage to the country of the muskrat."